An Inside Look at Maiden Home's Delivery Process10/01/2018

 Traditionally, one of the most painful parts of purchasing custom furniture has been the long lead times.
-Some brands will quote delivery estimates at up to four months!
-We set out to build a better way, delivering the best quality, high-end design in just six to eight weeks.
+We set out to build a better way, delivering the best quality, high-end design at lead times unheard of in custom furniture.

 But in an age with same day delivery and overnight shipping - many still wonder, why does it take that long?

 We’re taking you behind the scenes of our lead time so that you know exactly what to expect when you order with Maiden Home, and how we’re changing the game to deliver high-end custom furniture on an unheard of timeline.